aaronpriven/actium/doc/OneLineDescriptions.md

 Uses the data in the db/slists folder to make stop lists suitable for posting on the web.

-> sqlite2tab      => 'SQLite2tab',

-A program written to test the Actium::Files::SQLite program, outputting SQL files as tab-delimited files.

 > tabula          => 'Tabula',

 This is the program that takes the schedules and prepares the InDesign files for them, for the printed timetables and the full-schedule signs.